|

 Bring you own horse and join up to ride the Caprock foothills along Mott and Chimney Creeks where historical sites include a Line Camp, a Dugout, a Pastore corral, and a Horse Pictograph.

-Primitive Campsites * Some stalls by reservation * Good water * Current Proof of Negative Coggins * Liability Release Required with proof of insurance *
+Primitive Campsites * Some stalls by reservation * Good water * Current Proof of Negative Coggins * Liability Release Required with proof of insurance * Most horses will need shoes * Dogs on Leash only * Quiet by 10

 $50 per rider, $25 for Nonriders, $25 for 3 meals